pchickey/md380-re/newfw/README.md

 ### Blink

-A proof of concept `blink` application that will blink the red and green leds on the radio.
+A proof of concept `blink_baremetal` application that will blink the red and green leds on the radio.
 Red LED will blink at 1hz, Green LED will blink in sync with the red LED every other cycle.

-The blink application source is found in `blink/blink.c`.
+The blink application source is found in `blink_baremetal/blink.c`.

-This application must be loaded into the root of the STM32 flash using the STM32 ROM DFU or the SWD interface.
+This application must be loaded into the root of the STM32 flash using the STM32 ROM DFU or the SWD interface, at address 0x08000000.

 This application runs directly on the STM32 - no operating system is used, and no peripherals are used besides the GPIO pins.

+### Blink BL

+A proof of concept `blink_bootloader` application that will blink the red and green leds four times, then jump to a loaded radio "application".
+This is the starting point for porting in a proper bootloader so we can replace the factory bootloader.

+The blink application source is found in `blink_bl/blink.c`.

+This application must be loaded into the root of the STM32 flash using the STM32 ROM DFU or the SWD interface, at address 0x80000000.

+This application runs directly on the STM32 - no operating system is used, and no peripherals are used besides the GPIO pins.

-### Blink2
+### Blink USB OS

 A port of the `blink` application to FreeRTOS, using the FreeRTOS scheduler to sleep instead of spinning.
 Demonstrates that FreeRTOS is working properly, and md380hw links properly.
-No other functionality.
+It will also create a USB CDC (virtual serial port) device, to which it will print the state of the LED.

+This application must be loaded into the root of the STM32 flash using the STM32 ROM DFU or the SWD interface, at address 0x8000c000.
+Use the "Blink BL" application as a bootloader.

 ## Libraries